jeffThompson/Recipes/recipes/homemade-pasta.md

 1. mix everything in a bowl, mix with hands until a shaggy dough forms

 harder, but more legit way:
-1. place flour in a pile on the counter, make a small indentation in the middle
+1. place flour in a wide pile on the counter, make a small indentation in the middle – **this must be big enough to contain all the wet ingredients or you will have a huge mess!**
 2. crack the eggs into the indentation, add the oil and salt
 3. stir vigorously with a fork, slowly letting bits of the flour tumble into the egg
 4. using a bench scraper, fold the flour over the egg mix repeatedly until dough starts to form